franknmungai/react-hackathon/docs/05-cells.md

 This is the index of the cell in the board array.
 We will be using the `index` to determine whether a cell should be light or dark.

-Inside our component, we are calling the `isLightSquare` function, which we imported from `functions` and providing the cell's position and index as its arguments.
+Inside our component, we are calling the `isLightSquare` function, which we import from `functions` and providing the cell's position and index as its arguments.
 This function determines whether a cell should be styled as light or dark based on this parameters.
 It returns `true` if a cell should be styled as a light square.
 We will be creating this function shortly

-`Cell` returns a `div` with some text content passed as `cell.pos` to render the cell's position i.e `a1`.
+`Cell` returns a `div` with some text content passed as `cell.pos` to render the cell's position e.g `a1`.
 We wrap this in braces `{}` as all expressions inside our _JSX_ markup should be.

 ## Dynamic classNames in JSX